M - Th: 8:00 AM to 5:30 PM

 Wiper blades: We recommend replacing your wipers annually, in the fall.
 Also make sure your washer fluid is ‘topped off’ before winter driving.

 Tires: Proper inflation is crucial to tire life and vehicle handling.
 If the vehicle has the stock tire size and load rating the correct pressure specs will be on a sticker on the door jamb - do NOT use the stamping on the tire, this is the maximum inflation for the tire, not for your vehicle.
-The age of the tire also affects its reliability.
-Most tire manufacturers recommend 6 years as a guide.
-Certainly a tire over 8 years old is at risk for failure .
-Usually tires will fail at highway speeds on hot days.
-To improve tire life, rotate them every 5-6000 miles and routinely check for abnormal wear, or cupping, which may indicate an alignment or suspension problem.
+Tires more than 6 years old are at a greater risk of failure because of deteriorating rubber compounds, and should be replaced.
+Every 5-6000 miles have your tires rotated and inspected for abnormal wear.

 Interior: Protect the interior plastic by parking the vehicle in the shade, using a window deflector screen, and applying a UV protectant to prevent the plastic and vinyl from drying out.